UntitledGrub/roboticgrasping/README.md

 ## Training

+Models are trained using the train.py script.
+Run python train.py --help to see a list of training settings you can change, such as batch size or number of training epochs.

+Example: python train.py --network TCT --dataset Jacquard --dataset-path <path to Jacquard dataset> --split 0.95

+Train models are saved in the folder outputs.

 ## Evaluation

+Models are evaluated using the eval.py script.
+As with train.py, you can use python eval.py --help to see a full list of options, including outputting visulations of network predictions using --vis.
+To compute and print accuracy, use --iou-eval when running the script.

+Example: python eval.py --network <path to saved model> --dataset Jacquard --dataset-path <path to Jacquard dataset> --split 0.95 --iou-eval

 ## Pretrained Models
 Along with the Python code I have uploaded the best performing versions of the TCT model, the fully convolutional model and the model for the ablation study.